-This proposal focuses on two of the "enumerated item" topics (among the various RPL documentation topics listed in Appendix A).
+This proposal focuses on two of the "enumerated item" topics among the various RPL documentation topics listed in Appendix A.

-- 1. RPL Predefined Functions (191 functions). - 2.
-RPL Expression Types / Buttons in the RPL Palette (60, in 8 categories).
+- 1. RPL Predefined Functions (214 functions in 191 function sections). - 2.
+RPL Operators / Buttons in the RPL Palette (60, in 8 categories).